Several masked doctors stand ready to take on the coronavirus

 How many cases of the coronavirus are in Austin, TX?

-Travis Country Coronavirus Infection Rates
+Travis County Coronavirus Infection Rates

 The coronavirus has hit the US hard, with currently more (reported and confirmed) cases here than anywhere else in the world.
 But the intensity currently varies quite a bit from place to place, with New York and NYC being the unfortunate first epicenter.
+So, how many cases of the coronavirus are in Austin, TX?

 What age are the people getting COVID-19 in Travis County?

-The majority of COVID-19 cases in the Austin area have been on those between ages 20 and 29, with the number currently standing at 84 cases.
+The majority of COVID-19 cases in the Austin area have been among those between the ages of 20 and 29, with the number currently standing at 84 cases.
 Next is the 30-39 age group, with 71 cases.
 Only one baby has gotten the virus, while there have been two cases of children aged one to nine and five teenagers aged ten to nineteen.

 What is the most infected area of Travis County?